dchandra1985/portfolio/_posts/2018-01-14-Explore histogram.md

 Python library is a collection of functions and methods that allows you to perform many actions without writing your code.
 To make use of the functions in a module, you'll need to import the module with an import statement.

 ```python
 import numpy as np
 import scipy.stats
 import pandas as pd
 ```
-Matplotlib is a magic function in IPython.Matplotlib inline sets the backend of matplotlib to the 'inline' backend.
-With this backend, the output of plotting commands is displayed inline within frontends like the Jupyter notebook, directly below the code cell that produced it.

 ```python
 import matplotlib